-- 53. With regard to the Core Recommendations, Recommendations 10 and SR. IV have been completely complied with.
+- 54. Since there have been no substantial changes made by St. Kitts and Nevis, the results are the same as the previous report.
+Core Recommendations, Recommendations 10 and SR. IV have been completely complied with.
 However, Recommendations 1, 5, 13, and SR. II have only been partially complied with, with a large amount of Rec.
 5 recommendations outstanding.
 For the Key Recommendations.
 All of the Key Recommendations have only partially met with some being met more substantially than others.
-For the other Recommendations, most of them have only been partially complied with, the exceptions being Recommendations 30 and 32 which had a high level of compliance - 54.
-Based on the aforementioned, it is recommended that St. Kitts and Nevis be placed in the expedited category of the regular follow- up procedures and be required to report back to the November 2010 Plenary and Council meetings.
+For the other Recommendations, most of them have only been partially complied with, the exceptions being Recommendations 30 and 32 which had a high level of compliance - 55.
+Based on the aforementioned, it is recommended that St. Kitts and Nevis continue in the expedited category of the regular follow- up procedures and be required to report back to the May 2011 Plenary.